marg51/pushkiwi/README.md

 - send pushes to your contacts (notes, links, addresses, checklists)
 - you only can send files URL, not upload them yet
-- send pushes to many contacts at once
+- send pushes to several contacts at once

 ## How does it work ?